oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

    contents of state to the browser session and/or signed/encrypted state values [@I-D.bradley-oauth-jwt-encoded-state].

-AS therefore MUST provide a way to detect their support for PKCE either via AS metadata according to [@!RFC8414] or provide a deployment-specific way to ensure or determine PKCE support.
+AS therefore MUST provide a way to detect their support for PKCE.
+Using AS metadata according to [@!RFC8414] is RECOMMENDED, but AS MAY instead provide a deployment-specific way to ensure or determine PKCE support.

 ## PKCE Downgrade Attack